kasparsiricenko/get-whatsapp-contacts/README.md

-# Get WhatsApp Contacts
+# Get WhatsApp Contacts CLI

 Let's you get your contact numbers to a file.

 To use it you have to build it using scripts below.
-Run build in terminal with with flag --help to see run options.
+Run built executable in terminal with with flag --help to see run options.

 ## Available Scripts